tanaymeh/torch-lance/README.md

-# torch-lance
+# Torch Lance
-A standalone utility to save a PyTorch model in Lance file format
+A new approach for saving and loading PyTorch model in Lance file format for easy sharding, offloading and versioning.